voyagermesh/voyager/docs/user-guide/ingress/frontend-rule.md

         servicePort: '50077'
 ```

 This example ingress shows how to configure frontend rules in ingress resource.
-All the rules for port 80
+All the frontend rules for port 80
-will be applied to all the the backends which listens to port 80.
+will be applied to all the backends which listens to port 80.

-## Example: White List IP Addresses using frontend Rule
+## Example: Whitelist IP Addresses using Frontend Rules
-This example demonstrates How to white list some ip address for a backend using frontend rule.
+This example demonstrates How to whitelist some IP addresses for a backend using frontend rule.

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1